-The department offers a minor in Spanish.
-Courses in the Spanish minor may include work in literature, grammar, composition, conversation, and culture.
-In addition, the department offers basic courses in French, and Russian.
+The department offers basic courses in French, and Russian.
 All foreign language studies provide awareness of the culture of the language and insight into the unique world view of different languages.

 HUMANITIES

 The department offers a minor in the humanities, those branches of learning which deal with what is fundamentally human-self-consciousness, language, reason, creativity, human values and aspirations.
 The department and the college offer a wide range of humanities courses to serve the minor and satisfy university general education requirements.
 Examples include courses in literature, film, language, history, philosophy, religion, art, music, and theater.